AshkanShakarami/DepViT-CAD/README.md

 Paper link: https://arxiv.org/abs/2507.10250

 Please cite our work (paper) if you use any part of the code, paper, or associated concepts at any stage.

+The dataset used is also made available here.